frantjc/valheimw/docs/boiler.md

 The image's tag maps to the Steam app's branch, except the specific case of the default tag "latest" which maps to the default Steam app branch "public".

 Layers and manifests are cached after being pulled via tag so that subsequent pulls via digest will function and be snappy.
-Subsequent pulls via tag will always cause `boiler` to rebuild the container image in case a new build has been released on the given branch, albiet faster, especially if a new build has not been released since no cacheing would need to be done.
+Subsequent pulls via tag will cause `boiler` to rebuild the container image to check if a new build has been released on the given branch.
+Such pulls are still faster than the first, especially if a new build has not been released because no cacheing would need to be done.

-Often, additional layers often need added on top of what `boiler` provides.
+Often, additional layers need added on top of what `boiler` provides.
 This is because Steam apps sometimes have entrypoints that are non-configurable without editing files that they provide and frequently have additional system dependencies that need to be installed (maintaining a database of such additional layers for use by `boiler` to automatically fix its container images would be cool, and I am open to the idea).

 There is currently no public instance of `boiler` (although I am open to the idea), so you must run your own.
 Thankfully, doing so is easy.